maxim-danilov/maxim-danilov.github.io/_posts/2018-07-06-turning-vim-into-an-javascript-ide.markdown

 ---
 layout: post
-title:  "Turning Vim into an JavaScript IDE"
+title:  "Turning Vim into a JavaScript IDE"
 date:   2018-07-06 14:50:30 +0300
 categories: jekyll update
 ---
 Integrated development environment (IDE) is an important tool for software developers.
 In simple terms, IDE is a powerful text editor for creating programs.

 One of the best IDE for JavaScript is WebStorm.
 WebStorm is able to understand your code, suggest a good autocomplete, debug and refactor your code.
-But such IDE have a few disadvantages: sometimes it’s slow, takes much space, limited settings, high resource consumption.
+But such IDE's have a few disadvantages: sometimes it’s slow, takes much space, limited settings, high resource consumption.

 Vim is a lightweight, fast, and free text editor.
 Vim is well known for its hotkeys that make coding faster and more comfortable.
-Developers created a lot of Vim plugins for Vim.
+Developers created a lot of plugins for Vim.

 So we're going to build a fast, flexible, lightweight IDE using Vim with plugins.
 Let’s to define the necessary functions of IDE:
 * Syntax highlighting